reflectoring/reflectoring.github.io/_posts/2017-07-30-relations-with-spring-data-rest.md

 with and without Spring Data Rest.
 Stick with unidirectional associations and make explicit repository calls for each use case you are implementing instead of counting on the supposed ease-of-use of a bidirectional association.

-## Example Code

-Examples in code can be found in my [GitHub repo](https://github.com/thombergs/code-examples/tree/master/spring-data-rest-associations).